priya8936/GitSeries_Batch1/Priya_Aggarwal/github_guide.md

 # Complete guide about git and GitHub.📔
 ------------------------------------------------------------------------------
-**1. What exactly do u mean by Git and Github?**
+**What exactly do u mean by Git and Github?**
- Git is a popular control system which is installed and it maintains all your local system and gives you a self-contained record if your ongoing programming versions.
-Git is easy to learn and has a tiny footprint with lightning-fast performance.
-It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.
+ >**Git** is a popular control system which is installed and it maintains all your local system and gives you a self-contained record if your ongoing programming versions.
+Git is easy to learn and has a tiny footprint with lightning-fast performance.<br> It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.
 Git is written in CC, Perl, Tcl, Python.
 The original author is Linus Torvalds.
-The best part about Git is that you don't need an internet connection to access it and it is free of cost and easy to use.
+The best part about Git is that you don't need an internet connection to access it and it is free of cost and easy to use. <br>
 GitHub is designed as a Gut repository hosting service.
 Git repository hosting is an online database that allows you to keep track of your work and shares your Git projects outside the local server.
 It is popular for open source projects.